-Across all other groups, including men and women, Democrats and Republicans, younger and older people, and people of all income and education levels, a majority consistently endorsed the interpersonal over the structural view.
+Across almost all groups, the interpersonal view was more strongly endorsed, with one critical exception-among Black participants, the structural view was slightly preferred (56% to 44%).
+Across all other groups, including all other racial groups, men and women, Democrats and Republicans, younger and older people, and people of all income and education levels, a majority endorsed the interpersonal over the structural view.
 However, for some groups, namely, Democrats and younger people, the structural perspective received substantial support.
-As Figures 5 and 6 illustrate, in February 2021, the structural view was endorsed by 45 percent of Democrats, 42 percent of people aged 18-29, and 43 percent of people aged 30-44.
-By contrast, the structural view of racism was endorsed by only 27 percent of Republicans and only 22 percent of people aged 60 and over.
+As figures 4, 5, and 6 illustrate, 40 percent of Democrats endorsed the structural view, 39 percent of people age 18-29 did, and nearly 50 percent of people age 30-44 endorsed it.
+By contrast, the structural view of racism was endorsed by only 24 percent of white people and Republicans, and by only 15 percent of people over 60.